Introduction – Why Explore the Best Beaches in Portugal?

 3. Praia de Benagil – Best Beach in Portugal for Sea Caves

-Highlights: Kayak to Benagil Cave, coastal boat tours, cliff views
+Highlights: Kayak to Benagil Cave, coastal boat tours, cliff views, snorkeling, wildlife spotting including seabirds and occasional dolphins

 4. Praia da Falésia – Long Clifftop Walks and Stunning Sunsets